|

 Whenever the inhibition state or idle hint changes,

-PropertyChanged signals are sent out to which clients can
+PropertyChanged signals are sent out to clients which have

 The SecureAttentionKey() signal is sent when the user presses